sha22-2001/Multiplication-Table/Readme.md

 # Multiplication Table

-This is a multipliccation table generator which will generate the multiplication tab
+This is a multipliccation table generator which will generate the multiplication tab of any number to a certain range the user want
 # Design Phase
 ![image](https://user-images.githubusercontent.com/95826757/199846197-e463c56e-69a7-4a4e-bf79-93b01ba56894.png)